 to change the respective entry in the

-example an improvement in the gradle-wrapper functionality you need to regenerate the wrapper files.
+advantage of new functionality in the Gradle wrapper, then you would need to regenerate the wrapper files.

 If you run Gradle with gradlew, the wrapper checks if a Gradle distribution for the wrapper is available.
-If not it tries to download it, otherwise it delegates to the gradle command of this distribution with all the arguments passed originally to the gradlew command.
+If so, it delegates to the gradle command of this distribution with all the arguments passed originally to the gradlew command.
 If it didn't find a Gradle distribution, it will download it first.

 When you configure the

 Wrapper task, you can specify the Gradle version you wish to use.
 The gradlew

 command will download the appropriate distribution from the Gradle repository.